cambridgeconsultants/grease/README.md

 ## The Four Messages

 If we have some upper layer `N` and some lower layer `N-m` (e.g. `N-1`), we say that `Layer N-m` is the *provider* of a *service* and `Layer N` is the *user* of that *service*.
-In Grease, *Service users* and *service providers* exist in different threads and speak to each other using *messages*, passed via *channels*.
+In Grease, *Service users* and *service providers* exist in different threads and speak to each other using *messages* which are passed via boxed trait objects which usually wrap *channels*.
 That is, as opposed to a *service user* making a function call into some *service provider* module, as might occur in other sorts of stack implementation (such as the Berkeley socket API, or indeed most of the APIs your Operating System provides).
 There are four sorts of *message*:

 1. Request (or REQ).
 A *service user* (the higher layer) sends a *request* to a *service provider* (the lower layer) to request that it 'do' something.
 It might be that the lower layer needs to perform an action, or to answer a question.
 Examples might include, open a new connection, or transmit some data on an existing connection.